Optimal rates of convergence and error localization of Gegenbauer projections: Explicit and optimal error bounds of Gegenbauer projections for analytic functions

-\begin{remark} Polynomial interpolation in the zeros of Gegenbauer polynomials is also a powerful approach for analytic functions.
-When the interpolation nodes are the zeros of $C_{n+1}^{\lambda}(x)$, it has been shown in \cite[Thm.~4.1]{xie2013gegenbauer} that the rate of convergence of Gegenbauer interpolation in the maximum norm is $O(n^{\lambda} \rho^{-n})$ for $\lambda>0$ and is $O(\rho^{-n})$ if $-1/2<\lambda<0$.
-Comparing this with Theorem \ref{thm:RateAnal}, we see that Gegenbauer interpolation and projection of the same degree enjoy the same convergence rate. \end{remark}
+\begin{remark} Polynomial interpolation in the zeros of Gegenbauer polynomials is also a powerful approach for approximating analytic functions.
+When the interpolation nodes are the zeros of $C_{n+1}^{\lambda}(x)$, it has been shown in (Xie \emph{et al.}, 2013, Theorem~4.1) that the rate of convergence of Gegenbauer interpolation in the maximum norm is $O(n^{\lambda} \rho^{-n})$ for $\lambda>0$ and is $O(\rho^{-n})$ if $-1/2<\lambda<0$.
+Comparing this with Theorem \ref{thm:RateAnal}, we see that Gegenbauer interpolation and projection of the same degree possess the same convergence rate. \end{remark}